-- Articles: means the Articles of Incorporation of CSCF including any amendments or restatements. - B. Board of Directors or Board: means the Board of Directors of CSCF. - C. Chief Local Elected Official (CLEO): means the Chairman of the Consortium. - D. Consortium: means the group of Mayors/Chairmen or designated County Commissioners from the Region. - E. Region: means the five Florida counties served by CSCF: Lake, Orange, Osceola, Seminole and Sumter. - F. Director: means an individual member of the Board of Directors.
+- A. Articles: means the Articles of Incorporation of CSCF including any amendments or restatements. - B. Board of Directors or Board: means the Board of Directors of CSCF. - C. Chief Elected Official: means the Chairman of the Consortium. - D. Consortium: means the group of Mayors/Chairmen or designated County Commissioners from the Region. - E. Director: means an individual member of the Board of Directors. - F. Region: means the five Florida counties served by CSCF: Lake, Orange, Osceola, Seminole and Sumter.